-Instead of dieting, we need realistic and healthier alternatives for attaining a lifestyle of permanent change.
+Instead of embarking on a rigorous diet and exercise plan January 1 that we won't be able to maintain, we need realistic and healthier alternatives to help us attain a lifestyle of permanent change.

 Focus on Whole Foods